craftcms/docs/docs/nitro/2.x/containers.md

 ## Customizing Environment Variables for the Container

-Most Docker images ship with sane defaults, but you may still need to useenvironment variables to configure the container.
-If you entered yes to the `Create a file to store environment variables` prompt, you will have a file created at `~/.nitro/.<containername>`.
+Most Docker images ship with sane defaults, but you may still need to use environment variables to configure the container.
+If you entered yes to the **Create a file to store environment variables** prompt, you will have a file created at `~/.nitro/.<containername>`.
 To add an environment variable to your container, open the file and add a new line:

 ```env
 MY_CUSTOM_ENV=somevariable